qkzk/fm/development.md

   - [x] tree: use the length of the screen to avoid parsing non displayed lines
   - [x] navigate in marks
   - [x] compress flagged files: method is chosen from a list of compression method.
-  - [ ] decompress any archive, not only zips...
+  - [x] decompress any archive we can create

 - [ ] Version 0.1.50 : safety & memory usage